Mathef/docs-4-ai/crawl4ai_docs.md

 # Hooks & Auth for AsyncWebCrawler

-Crawl4AI\'s AsyncWebCrawler allows you to customize the behavior of the web crawler using hooks.
-Hooks are asynchronous functions that are called at specific points in the crawling process, allowing you to modify the crawler\'s behavior or perform additional actions.
+Crawl4AI's AsyncWebCrawler allows you to customize the behavior of the web crawler using hooks.
+Hooks are asynchronous functions that are called at specific points in the crawling process, allowing you to modify the crawler's behavior or perform additional actions.
 This example demonstrates how to use various hooks to customize the asynchronous crawling process.

 ## Example: Using Crawler Hooks with AsyncWebCrawler

-Let\'s see how we can customize the AsyncWebCrawler using hooks!
-In this example, we\'ll:
+Let's see how we can customize the AsyncWebCrawler using hooks!
+In this example, we'll:

-  1. Configure the browser when it\'s created.
+  1. Configure the browser when it's created.
   2. Add custom headers before navigating to the URL.
   3. Log the current URL after navigation.
   4. Perform actions after JavaScript execution.